felinicolaes/AppProject/README.md

 #####Optional features
 - Share recipes
 - Set standard substitutions (soy sauce-ketjap, penne-farfalle)
-- Make shopping list
+- Automatically make shopping list
-- Tags: vega, time, occasion
+- Add tags: vegetarian, time, occasion etc.

 #####Gap
 Food waste is currently a big problem in the world.
 The average Dutch person throws away 50 kilos of food (150 euros or 14 procent of our bought food/30% of all food) every year.
 Making it easy to cook according to what you already have in your fridge will make cooking easier, better for the environment and cheaper!